Investment Objective

 Market environment and performance

-Inflation, consequent to the base effect, particularly on energy, fell to 1.8% in September, the lowest since April 2021, compared to 2.2% in August and preliminary estimates of 1.9%.
-Core inflation, albeit marginally, eased to 2.7%.
-A particular concern for the ECB is services inflation, which remains anchored at or above 4.0% for a fifth consecutive month.
-The labour market remained healthy, with unemployment rate revolving at notable lows (6.4% in August), and significantly below a 20-year average of 9.3%.
+Inflation, previously noting a substantial decline due to base effects (particularly on energy), rose to 2.0% in October, compared to 1.7% in September and preliminary estimates of 1.9%.
+Core inflation and services inflation remained steady at 2.7% and 3.9%, respectively.
+The labour market remained healthy, with the unemployment rate revolving at notable lows (6.3% in September), and significantly below a 20-year average of 9.3%.

 Fund performance